In Sudan, protesters log victory but military still calls the shots | DW | 06.07.2019

 An eleventh civilian member agreed upon by both the military and the opposition will complete the council.
 This member could be decisive in any future stalemates, so especially difficult negotiations are expected when it comes to agreeing upon the individual.

-The deal also foresees a transitional cabinet consisting of civilians with area expertise.
-This is being seen as a concession on the part of military because, according to currently available information, the protest movement will have final say over a majority of seats in the cabinet.
-For this very reason, it is unlikely that this "technocratic cabinet" will have a level of power that is in any way comparable to that of the transitional council.
+The deal also foresees a transitional Cabinet consisting of civilians with area expertise.
+This is being seen as a concession on the part of military because, according to currently available information, the protest movement will have the final say over a majority of seats in the Cabinet.
+For this very reason, it is unlikely that this "technocratic Cabinet" will have a level of power that is in any way comparable to that of the transitional council.

 'Last resort' measures in waiting